raspberrypilearning/find-the-bug/en/step_7.md

 You could:
 - make the parrot even more annoying
 - make the bugs smaller
-- change the `color effect` to camouflage the bug on each level
+- change the `color effect`{:class="block3looks"} to camouflage the bug on each level
 - change the font or color of the text

 --- /task ---